opsfolio/resource-surveillance/README.md

 $ surveilr notebooks cat --cell infoSchemaOsQueryATCs | sqlite3 resource-surveillance.sqlite.db
 $ sqlite3 resource-surveillance.sqlite.db "select interpretable_code from stored_notebook_cell where cell_name = 'infoSchemaOsQueryATCs'" | sqlite3 device-content.sqlite.db
 ```

-See [CLI Help](support/docs/CLI-help.md) for summary of what `surveilr --help`
-provides.
-Though [CLI Help](support/docs/CLI-help.md) is a good reference, it's
-best to depend on `surveilr --help` and `surveilr <command> --help` because it
-will more accurate for the latest version.

 ## Database Documentation